6th Annual Interactive Achievement Awards

-The 6th Annual Interactive Achievement Awards is the 6th edition of the Interactive Achievement Awards, an annual awards event that honors the best games in the video game industry.
-The awards are arranged by the Academy of Interactive Arts & Sciences (AIAS) and were held at the Hard Rock Hotel and Casino in Las Vegas on 27 February 2003 as part of the academy's 2003 D.I.C.E.
+The 6th Annual Interactive Achievement Awards was the 6th edition of the Interactive Achievement Awards, an annual awards event that honored the best games in the video game industry during 2002.
+The awards were arranged by the Academy of Interactive Arts & Sciences (AIAS) and were held at the Hard Rock Hotel and Casino in Las Vegas on February 27, 2003 as part of the Academy's 2003 D.I.C.E.
 Summit.
 It was hosted by Dave Foley with presenters including Cliff Bleszinski, Xander Berkeley, Don James, Shigeru Miyamoto, Julie Benz, Blue Man Group, Tony Hawk, Ed Fries, Kelly Hu, David Jones, Nina Kaczorowski, Doug Lowenstein, Syd Mead, Mike Metzger, Vince Neil, Tommy Tallarico, Amy Weber and Victor Webster.
 It had musical performances by Unwritten Law and The Players Band.

+A trimmed down and edited version of this event was broadcast on the G4 program Pulse, with coverage by Patrick Clark, the host of Pulse and Diane Mizota, one of the hosts from Filter.

+The Academy introduced the genre awards for "First-Person Action Game of the Year" for both console and computer.
+"Console Platform Action/Adventure Game of the Year" was also introduced.
+Originally separate console and computer awards for "Children's Title of the Year" were offered, but a single "Family Game of the Year" would be presented that featured finalists for both console and PC releases.
+The computer award for "Educational Title of the Year" was originally part of the category listings, but was not featured on the nomination form.

-Battlefield 1942 won the most awards, including Game of the Year.
+Battlefield 1942 won the most awards, including "Game of the Year".
 Metroid Prime received the most nominations.
-Electronic Arts received the most nominations and won the most awards.
+Electronic Arts received the most nominations, published the most nominated games, published the most award-winning games, and won the most awards.
+Rockstar North and Maxis were the only developers with more than one award-winning game.
+Four franchises had two award-winning titles at this awards ceremony: